 Award Winning Grand Canyon Hotel

 After the sun sets, Stay Smart® at the Holiday Inn Express Hotel & Suites.
 Enjoy the suite life in one of our custom one or two bedroom suites.
-Walk to a nearby restaurant, catch a flick at the IMAX Theater, go for a swim in the indoor pool, relax in the spa, jump on the free high-speed internet, or just get a great night’s sleep with a complimentary Express Start® breakfast waiting for you in the morning!
+Walk to a nearby restaurant, catch a flick at the IMAX Theater, go for a swim in the indoor pool, relax in the spa, jump on the free high-speed internet (Free Standard Internet in all our hotels around the world), or just get a great night’s sleep with a complimentary Express Start® breakfast waiting for you in the morning!

 Grand Canyon Hotel Reservations

 Making a reservation for your Grand Canyon vacation is just a mouse click away.
 Click Here to make your reservation today.